-This is a small selection of scripts from Antony's comics, which you may find useful.
+This is a small selection of scripts from my comics, which you may find useful.
 Another excellent and extensive resource, containing scripts donated by dozens of writers, is the Comic Book Script Archive.

 • For articles about writing, go here.

-• For details on Antony's setup, go here.
+• For details on my setup, go here.

 Act I of the script for my graphic novel JULIUS, written in 2003.
 This script shows my original script format (JULIUS was written entirely in Final Draft — see below), and is a good example of how I direct an artist I've never worked with before.